Forest of Bowland: History

 Gradale, in the northeastern extremity of the forest, grew in population as new land was made available for colonisation.
 In the mediaeval period, it was a pasture of the Cistercian grange of Rushton on the upper Hodder.
 In 1537, its manor house, Kirkstall Abbey, was dissolved.
 Tenements began appearing in the area from the mid-16th century.

 By 1650, the lower land of the forest had been almost completely cleared of woods, then divided into small plots, with only the higher land remaining open.
-Whereas their forbears of the 16th century lived in "crude timber and thatch cottages", the farmers of the following century were likely inhabiting stone farmhouses.
+Whereas their forebears of the 16th century lived in "crude timber and thatch cottages", the farmers of the following century were likely inhabiting stone farmhouses.

 In October 1652, Parliament had made a survey of the area, when it was an estate of the Duchy of Lancaster formerly belonging to Charles I. The survey showed that the forest was not just a demesne hunting ground, and that, since the 13th century, it had started to become a place of habitation by commoners, including tenant farmers, who had purchased their holdings from James I or Charles I. As farming increased, so did the populousness of the forest.
 Parks were created for the preservation of the remaining deer.
 It was one of many such surveys of Crown lands made by the government during the interregnum.
 The common result of these surveys was that the land was sold off, but the Chase of Bowland (as it was then known) remained under the ownership of the Duchy for a further decade.